 MBR partitioning Layout for Disk:

-As noted above, MBR is the Abbreviation of Master Boot Record which is an ancient style to handle or operate the partitions in a hard disk drive, and PC DOS 2.0 was the first Operating System (in 1983) with Master Boot Record partition style.
+As noted above, MBR is the abbreviation of Master Boot Record which is an ancient style to handle or operate the partitions in a hard disk drive, and PC DOS 2.0 was the first Operating System (in 1983) with Master Boot Record partition style.
 Many users use this disk style extensively with or without knowing about it.
 Master Boot Record provides a specific boot sector at the beginning of the hard disk drive, and it holds some information about the partitions.
 The entry for each partition is 16 bytes data, and the total size is 64 bytes.
 That means, Master Boot Record partitioning can only create four primary partitions.
 But many advanced users are not entirely satisfied with just four primary partitions and wish to create more logical drives or partitions to save data or distinguish between various kinds of data.
 Windows discovered a solution named extended partition To eliminate this limitation.
 Users can now generate more than four logical partitions in an extended partition.
 Partition information stored in 16-byte space includes; 1. active partition mark, 2. file system identifier, 3. beginning and ending cylinder number, 4. head number, 5. sector number, 6. start sector location (4 bytes), 7. entire partition sector (4 bytes), etc.

 GPT Partitioning Layout for Disk:

 GPT is the short form for GUID ( Globally Unique Identifier) Partition Table which is another disk partitioning type.
-GPT is relatively new and latest partitioning style of a hard disk drive compared with MBR, and it is the better replacement of Master Boot Record.
+GPT is a relatively new and latest partitioning style of a hard disk drive compared with MBR, and it is the better replacement of Master Boot Record.
 To define the partition style as like its name GPT uses globally unique identifiers.
 The picture above in this post applies LBA 0, LBA 1, LBA 3, LBA 4 …… to represent disk drive address.
 In this photo, LBA is the short form of Logical Block Addressing, and this technique is another essential method to partition mass storage devices such as SSD(Solid State Drive) and HDD (hard disk drive).
 LBA 0 and LBA 1 indicates the first and second sector whose physical device number is accordingly 0 and 1.

 Reserved or protective MBR: On GPT disk style, the first physical sector on is still Master Boot Record which has described in the previous paragraph of this article.
 This protective MBR here have no actual work to do; it exists there only for software and hardware compatibility and to prevent disk tools not supporting GPT disks from identifying the disk drive by mistake and damaging the disk information.